 - Attach the booties by sewing from the back of the panel through the booties on the front of the panel.
 Your knot or zip tie lock should be on the back of the panel.

 - Be sure to attach all 100 booties to your panel.
 Your finished panel should measure 30” by 30.”
 If it does not, try to find the areas where it is distorted and remove and re-attach those booties.

-- Hand-baste a label on the back of your panel at the TOP CENTER of the back.
+- Hand-baste a large label on the back of your panel at the TOP CENTER of the back.
 INCLUDE THE PANEL NUMBER AND your name and the names of any other makers.
 If you are making the panel in honor or in memory of someone, note that too.

 - Do a happy dance!
 Take a picture of your panel.
 Put it on Ravelry and/or Facebook.